modelcontextstandard/.github/profile/README.md

 Just like operating systems use device drivers to communicate with hardware, LLMs need interface drivers to communicate with external systems.
 The key here is that an **MCS driver doesn't handle a specific function or API**, it handles **all APIs using the same protocol over the same transport**.
-This makes it behave like a driver for the protocol and transport, abstracting these details for the LLM and client developer.
+This makes it behave like a driver for the protocol and transport, abstracting these details for the LLM and App developer.

 #### Universal Protocol Support